Old Age Security Return of Income (OASRI)

 You may have to file a separate 2012 Canadian income tax return if you:

-- filed Form NR5, Application for a Reduction in the Amount of Non-Resident Tax Required to be Withheld, and it was approved for the tax year in question.
+- filed Form NR5, Application for a Reduction in the Amount of Non-Resident Tax Required to be Withheld, for the year with the intention of making a section 217 election and we approved it.
 In this case, you must file a section 217 tax return;

 - filed Form NR6, Undertaking to File an Income Tax Return by a Non-Resident Receiving Rent or Timber Royalties, and it was approved for the tax year in question.
 In this case, you must file a section 216 tax return;